 :first-letter and :first-line Pseudo-element

-The :first-letter selector is used to add a style to the first letter of the specified selector.
+The :first-letter selector is used to add a style to the first letter of the specified selector.:first-line Styles the first line of text in a block level element.

 p:first-letter, div:first-letter {font-size:medium; color:#ff0000;}